twitterml/django-rest-apis/README.md

 ============

 - Create a Twitter App (https://apps.twitter.com/)

+- In the Twitter App config, ensure the Callback URL is http://127.0.0.1:9000/complete/twitter

-- Specify your Twitter App tokens in app/settings.py under the following section:
+- Specify your Twitter App tokens in app/settings.py:

-    CONSUMER_KEY = ''
+    SOCIAL_AUTH_TWITTER_KEY = ''
-    CONSUMER_SECRET = ''
+    SOCIAL_AUTH_TWITTER_SECRET = ''

-    ACCESS_TOKEN = ''
+    TWITTER_ACCESS_TOKEN = ''
-    ACCESS_TOKEN_SECRET = ''
+    TWITTER_ACCESS_TOKEN_SECRET = ''

-- To initialize your database, run the from the `sample-djang-app` directory:
+- To initialize your database, run the from the `django-rest-apis` directory:

   python manage.py syncdb

-- To start the server, run the following from the `sample-djang-app` directory:
+- To start the server, run the following from the `django-rest-apis` directory:

   fab start

-- Open a browser and go to http://localhost:9000
+- Open a browser and go to http://127.0.0.1:9000

 Deploying to Heroku
 ============

 Deploying to Heroku is even easier.

 - Click on the Heroku button below
 - When prompted during the Heroku install, specify your: